ivesh/Hotel_Hospitality_Analytics/README.md

 ## Problem Statement

 Hotel businesses struggle to consistently grow profit and manage occupancy due to fragmented data and static reporting.
 The absence of real-time analytical tools limits pricing agility, operational efficiency, and targeted marketing.
-This project solves these challenges by combining all business-critical data, metrics, and analysis within a scalable, interactive dashboard—empowering owners to make informed decisions and drive success.[2][5]
+This project solves these challenges by combining all business-critical data, metrics, and analysis within a scalable, interactive dashboard—empowering owners to make informed decisions and drive success.

 ## Dataset & Data Model Structure